 In order to avoid becoming a victim spam mail or press fraud Phishing, its experts Kaspersky they recommend the following:

-- Check the spelling of a website's URL if you suspect it is a phishing page.
+• Check her spelling s URL of a website if you suspect it is a phishing page.
 If so, the URL may contain errors that are hard to spot at first glance, such as 1 instead of I or 0 instead of O.

-- Use a proven security solution when surfing the web.
-Thanks to access to a global intelligence base on the threat landscape, these solutions are able to detect and block spam and phishing campaigns.
+• Use a proven security solution when surfing the web.
+Thanks to access to international information about the threat landscape, these solutions are able to detect and block spam and phishing campaigns.

 Read more about Spam and Phishing in 2022 in the report published on Securelist.com.